The aim of the AUC programme is that AUC graduates acquire knowledge and skills as described below.

 - know how to obtain and evaluate information;

-- are able to orient themselves on a new knowledge domain, formulate an overview and determine their knowledge gaps.
+- can orient themselves on a new knowledge domain, formulate an overview and determine their knowledge gaps.

 Graduates will demonstrate excellent communication skills, i.e. they will be able to: